equinor/radix-public-site/public-site/docs/src/guides/sub-pipeline/example-pipeline-with-env-vars.md

 > ```

 * Commit changes in the repository.
 Look at the details of a started Radix pipeline job (if the Radix app is connected to the GitHub WebHook, otherwise - start a job manually).
-* Navigate to the Radix pipeline step "Run pipeline", when it is running or completed: the pipelines overview page shows a table with a list of pipelines - in this example it is one pipeline "pipeline-example-with-env-vars", running for an environment "dev", and the pipeline status.
+* Navigate to the Radix pipeline step "Run pipeline", when it is running or completed: the pipelines overview page shows a table with a list of sub-pipelines - in this example it is one sub-pipeline "pipeline-example-with-env-vars", running for an environment "dev", and the sub-pipeline status.
  ![pipelines](example-pipeline-with-env-vars-pipelines.jpg)
-* Navigate to the pipeline (click on its name in the table row)
+* Navigate to the sub-pipeline (click on its name in the table row)
-* The pipeline overview page shows a table with a list of this pipeline's tasks - in this example it is one task "env-vars-list", and the task status.
+* The sub-pipeline overview page shows a table with a list of this sub-pipeline's tasks - in this example it is one task "env-vars-list", and the task status.
   ![pipelines](example-pipeline-with-env-vars-tasks.jpg))
 * Navigate to the task (click on its name in the table row)
-* The pipeline task overview page shows a table with a list of this task's steps - in this example it is one step "show-env-vars-list", the step status and log.
+* The sub-pipeline task overview page shows a table with a list of this task's steps - in this example it is one step "show-env-vars-list", the step status and log.
   ![pipelines](example-pipeline-with-env-vars-task-step.jpg)
 The log shows environment variables of the step container:
   ```bash